rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 <a name="4.205.4.5">4.205.4.5</a> *Optionally*, substitute for it the date in arabic numerals in square brackets.
 If the supplied date includes a day/month, use the sequence: day, month, year.
 Make a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) explaining the source of the date.
 Include a transcription of the original chronogram in the note if considered important (see [Note on publication statement]/DCRMR/ppdm/Note-on-publication-statement, [4.206.8.2](/DCRMR/ppdm/Note-on-publication-statement/#4.206.8.2)).

-concerning the source and the original form of the date (see

 >Example:
 >Date of publication: <CITE>[18 May 1507]</CITE>
 >Note on publication statement: <CITE>Date expressed in Latin words on title page.</CITE>